ptica/AuthHelper/README.md

 public $helpers = array('AuthHelper.Auth');
 ```

-Finally do an auth check:
+Finally do the auth check:

 ```php
 # any_view.ctp